leogx9r/DiscordCrypt/README.md

 # Installation

 **DiscordCrypt** is installed just like any other [BetterDiscord](https://github.com/rauenzi/BetterDiscordApp/releases) plugin.
-If you do not have BetterDiscord installed, be sure to do that before continuing with this guide.
+If you do not have BetterDiscord installed, be sure to do that first before continuing with this guide.

 **N.B** For now, the plugin has ***only*** been tested on *Windows* and *Linux* but it should work for all operating systems that support BetterDiscord.

-For specific operating systems, see below:
+For installation on specific operating systems, see below:

 #### Windows